tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - its just smoke floating over the stalkfeid, billowing marble drifts, holding shape
 	 - **blinded** (A number of Hex's will have the fire hazard with acelerated chance of finding it)
  - **Hypnotic Cloud:**
 	 - blood in your ears, your ears thuds and you are drifting , suddenly nauseous by a perceived elevation change and a strange twist to your vision.
-Your mind is swelling and
+Your mind is swelling, make a con save,
+	 - On a failure fall prone,

 ### Ruins
 Ruins commonly provide helpful context or questions about xylaan, as well as a relic